plexsystems/plexsystems.github.io/content/posts/introducing-sinker.md

 One of the best use cases we've found for Sinker is to incorporate it into a dedicated pipeline for updating and adding new images to our internal container registry.
 Moving the process of container image management into a pipeline ensures that every image present in the internal registry has been accepted for use.

-When an engineer needs to add or update a container image, the pull request needs to include the image manifest.
+When an engineer needs to add or update a container image, the pull request should include the image manifest.
 During the review process, it's easy to see which image the engineer wants to add to the registry.
 If the source host is untrusted, or if it's a beta release, there might need to be a broader discussion during the review process.

 If the pull request is approved, the pipeline will first pull down all of the images present in the manifest.
 Immediately after pulling the images, we run a security vulnerability scan against all of the images.